zgoda/polish-fts/README.md

 * Polish [implementation](https://github.com/Tutanchamon/pl_stemmer) of widely used Porter stemming algoithm

 Additionally [Eugenia Oshurko's FST-based stemmer](https://github.com/eugeniashurko/polish-stem) for Polish will be evaluated but since the implementation does not have any accompanied license it will not be included in helper's reference implementation.

+## Implementation

+As a refresher and to not go easy way this will be implemented in Twisted.

+It can't be any better.